Robert E. Lee President, Washington College, 1865-1870

 From 1846 to 1848, he earned acclaim for his service in the Mexican War.
 He had his first taste of administering an educational institution from 1852 to 1855, when he was the superintendent of West Point.
 He spent 1855-1857 with the 2nd Cavalry in Texas and returned there as acting head of the U.S. Army's Department of Texas from 1860 to 1861.
 In October 1859, Lee, then a colonel, commanded the U.S. Marines at Harpers Ferry, W.Va., who captured John Brown and his followers.

 On April 20, 1861, after Virginia seceded from the Union, Lee resigned from the U.S. Army.
-Two days later, he accepted command of the Virginia forces of the Confederacy.
+Two days later, he accepted command of the Virginia forces that later became part of the Confederate Army.
 As a Confederate general during the Civil War, Lee advised Jefferson Davis, president of the Confederacy, and then commanded the Army of Northern Virginia.
 He finally served as general-in-chief of all Confederate forces.
 He surrendered the Army of Northern Virginia to Union General Ulysses S. Grant on April 9, 1865.

 Lee died on Oct.
 12, 1870, in his home in Lexington.
 He and his wife, Mary Custis Lee (a great-granddaughter of Martha Washington), parents and children are buried in a mausoleum underneath Lee Chapel.
 The trustees added his name to the institution soon after his death.